 Anti-Pattern: Using complicated data store such as Excel

 One of the most common questions from my students and clients is how to use Excel for test data management in test automation.

 Don’t use Excel to manage your automation test data

 I understand the rationale behind using Excel for your test data.
-I’ve been doing test automation for a really long time and I know about Keyword Driven Frameworks and trying to let manual testers create automated tests in Excel.
+I’ve been doing test automation for a long time and I know about Keyword Driven Frameworks and trying to let manual testers create automated tests in Excel.
 My friends…

 - The logic to read and manage Excel adds extra overhead to your test automation that isn’t necessary.
 You will need to write 100s of lines of code just to manage an Excel object and read data based on column headers and row locations.
 It’s not easy and is prone to error.
 I’ve done it many years ago.
 All of this will eat into your automation time and provide no value to the business that employs you.

 - You will be required to manage an external solution component for your test automation.
 This means that you can never simply pull the code and have everything work.
 You will need to have a license for Excel.
 You will need to download and install it.
 And you will need to do this for all of your automation environments.
 Usually local, Dev, Test, and Prod.
 This means that you need to manage this Excel instance in all of these environments.
-This is simply another waste of your time.
+This is simply another waste of your time and effort.